michaellaszlo/cursor-maintenance/README.md

 # Maintaining cursor position in same-field formatting

-This package implements several approaches to the problem of cursor maintenance, which arises in the following scenario:
+This package supports several approaches to cursor maintenance, which arises in the following scenario:

-- the user has a movable cursor in an input field
+- the user controls a cursor in an input field
-- the user edits the text and leaves the cursor in the text
+- the user edits the text
-- the text is formatted by an automatic process
+- the text gets formatted by an automatic process
 - the input field is overwritten with the formatted text

-- where do you put the cursor?
+Where do you put the cursor in the formatted text?
+That is the problem of cursor maintenance.

-## How to use the CursorMaintainer module

-A cursor maintainer is a function that takes four arguments:
+## Format-independent cursor maintenance

+You can do cursor maintenance by passing three values to a function:

-- the user's *raw text*
+- the *raw text*
-- the user's *raw cursor position*
+- the *raw cursor position*
-- the position of
+- the *formatted text*

-After loading `cursor_maintainer.js`,
+You get back one value:

+- a *new cursor position*